 "1896 was the year in which cycling soared to a height of popularity among the middle classes of the motherlands of cycling.
 Britain and France had about a million cyclists each, Germany had half a million, and estimates from the USA range from two to four million."

 At the beginning, the Netherlands was rather behind in bicycle usage.
 The first cycle path in the Netherlands was built quite early but the organisation behind it came into existence only after an Englishman who moved to the Netherlands found there wasn't an existing club to join.

-Once upon a time, the USA was the world leader in cycling.
-Many of the features of Modern Dutch utility bicycles can be seen on the bicycle to the left, made in the USA in 1904, and now displayed in an excellent bicycle museum here in the Netherlands.
+Modern Dutch utility bicycles can be seen on the bicycle to the left, made in the USA in 1904, and now displayed in an excellent bicycle museum here in the Netherlands.